Beam (structure): General shapes

+Walers and struts

+This system provides horizontal bracing for small trenches, ensuring the secure installation of utilities.
+It's specifically designed to work in conjunction with steel trench sheets.

 Thin walled

 A thin walled beam is a very useful type of beam (structure).
 The cross section of thin walled beams is made up from thin panels connected among themselves to create closed or open cross sections of a beam (structure).
 Typical closed sections include round, square, and rectangular tubes.
 Open sections include I-beams, T-beams, L-beams, and so on.
 Thin walled beams exist because their bending stiffness per unit cross sectional area is much higher than that for solid cross sections such a rod or bar.
 In this way, stiff beams can be achieved with minimum weight.
 Thin walled beams are particularly useful when the material is a composite laminate.
 Pioneer work on composite laminate thin walled beams was done by Librescu.

 The torsional stiffness of a beam is greatly influenced by its cross sectional shape.
 For open sections, such as I sections, warping deflections occur which, if restrained, greatly increase the torsional stiffness.